St. Gregory’s Catholic Primary School

 • Admissions

-Nominated Governor Responsibility - Physical Education / Sport and Personal Development.
+Nominated Governor Responsibility - Physical Education / PSHE & Wellbeing support

 Business Interests -